atomic-loops/django-drf-recipes/CONTRIBUTING.md

 3. Fork the repository and create a new branch
 4. Write your recipe following the established format
 5. Submit a pull request

-## Priority Areas for Contributions

-The following areas would benefit from additional recipes:

-1. Routers & URLConf section
-2. Remaining recipes in Serializers Deep Dive
-3. More recipes in Views & ViewSets
-4. API Documentation section
-5. Deployment Considerations section

 ## Code Style